Effective Date: August 03, 2021

 1.4.1 NASA's program and project support of its overall mission is long term in nature, but the environment in which these programs and projects are conducted is dynamic.
 In recognition of this, NPD 1000.0, NASA Governance and Strategic Management Handbook and NPD 1000.5, Policy for NASA Acquisition have put in place a framework for ensuring that NASA's strategic vision, programs and projects, and resources remain properly aligned.
 The acquisition process and annual strategic resource planning form a continuous process to oversee this alignment.
 In addition, the Agency's senior Acquisition Strategy Council (ASC) makes decisions regarding strategic resource planning, specific acquisition strategy approval, and acquisition policy integration and performance.

 1.4.2 All programs and projects implement acquisitions consistent with NPD 1000.5, Policy for NASA Acquisition.
-At the program and project level, the Pre-Acquisition Strategy Meeting (Pre-ASM), the Acquisition Strategy Meeting (ASM), and the Procurement Strategy Meeting (PSM) support the Agency's acquisition process, which includes strategic planning as well as procurement.
-Information on Pre-ASMs and ASMs, the associated convening authorities, and criteria for determining the convening authority is provided in NPD 1000.5, Policy for NASA Acquisition and its NASA Advisory Implementing Instructions.
+At the program and project level, the Decision Framing Meeting or the Pre-Acquisition Strategy Meeting (Pre-ASM), the Acquisition Strategy Meeting (ASM), and the Procurement Strategy Meeting (PSM) support the Agency's acquisition process, which includes strategic planning as well as procurement.
+Information on Decision Framing Meetings or Pre-ASMs, and on ASMs, the associated convening authorities, and criteria for determining the convening authority is provided in NPD 1000.5, Policy for NASA Acquisition, NASA Advisory Implementing Instruction (NAII) 1000.1 Decision Framing Meeting (DFM) and Pre-Acquisition Strategy Meeting (Pre-ASM) Guide, and NAII 1000.2 Acquisition Strategy Meeting (ASM) Guide.
 The PSM is described in NASA FAR Supplement (NFS) 1807.170-71.
 The PSM guide may be accessed at Office of Procurement - NASA PSM Guide.pdf - Agency-Wide Procurement Templates (sharepoint.com) or by contacting the Office of Procurement.

 1.5.1 Chapter 2 defines the different types of programs and projects, their documents, and how they mature through their different life cycles.
 It also describes how to establish baselines and approval processes.
 Chapter 3 describes roles and responsibilities relevant to program and project managers, the governance structure, Technical Authority (TA), the dissent process, and how to tailor requirements.
 Appendix C contains the Compliance Matrix and tailoring guidance and resources.
 Templates for required program and project documents are contained in appendices D through H. Appendix I encompasses the tables of program and project products by phase.
 Appendix J provides a list of references.